castaway/dbix-class-book/chapters/06-Components-and-extending.md

     });

-You'll notice that out of the five columns for the posts table we can skip three, `id` as its an auto increment primary key and will be supplied by the database, `user_id` as we're creating a related entry and get the value from the user object, and now `created_date` as its defaulted.
+You'll notice that out of the five columns for the posts table we can skip three, `id` as it is an auto increment primary key and will be supplied by the database, `user_id` as we're creating a related entry and get the value from the user object, and now `created_date` as it is defaulted.

 To default any type of value in your Perl code, you can use the component [DBIx::Class::DynamicDefault](http://metacpan.org/module/DBIx::Class::DynamicDefault) from CPAN.
+(Which is used by the TimeStamp component underneath).
 Here's how to implement the default our `created_date` value using this instead of DBIx::Class::TimeStamp:

     package MyBlog::Schema::Result::Post;

+    use strict;
+    use warnings;

+    use base 'DBIx::Class::Core';

     use DateTime;